Document Accessibility Software

 Automated solution for creating accessible PDFs

-Businesses around the world are also being mandated by their respective governments to make all of their online content, including documents, accessible to people with visual and cognitive impairments.
-Regulations such as Section 508 of the U.S. Rehabilitation Act, the American Disabilities Act, the Accessibility for Ontarians with Disabilities Act and more have provided strict guidelines and deadlines for compliance with accessibility requirements, and it is in the best interest of businesses to proactively work towards meeting these in a timely manner.
+Businesses around the world are also being mandated by their respective governments to make all of their online content, including documents, accessible to people with visual impairments.
+Regulations such as Section 508 of the U.S. Rehabilitation Act, the Americans With Disabilities Act, the Accessibility for Ontarians with Disabilities Act and more have provided strict guidelines and deadlines for compliance with accessibility requirements, and it is in the best interest of businesses to proactively work towards meeting these in a timely manner.